3 Body Problem Case Study

 To ensure everything felt as realistic and believable as possible, we closely matched to reference photography of container ships travelling in the ocean.
 Adding correct depth cueing and having the light appear to interact with the marine haze helped sell the shots.

-Frozen Chimpanzee
+Frozen chimpanzee

 Since the interstellar journey to the planet Trisolaris would take a staggering 200 years, a team of scientists in 3 Body Problem devised a cryogenic hibernation as the solution.
 A chimpanzee named Kolya became the test subject, enduring over a month in a frozen state.
 As the research team anxiously observes, Kolya emerges from the hibernation capsule, performs a few cognitive assessments, and promptly vomits up a banana in a display of post-hibernation nausea.